 Viruses basically run in the background of your computer or smart device and may consume your internet bandwidth.
 This can result in sluggish network speeds, affecting your browsing, downloading, and other activities.

 To fix the issue, install renowned antivirus software on your devices.
 Then initiate a quick scan and wait for a few minutes.
-The program will automatically detect viruses and other harmful files, and, with your confirmation, it will delete them from your device.
+The program will automatically detect viruses and other harmful files and, with your confirmation, delete them from your device.

-Once you have cleaned your device using antivirus software, try browsing a few websites and downloading some files.
+Once you have cleaned your device with antivirus software, try browsing a few websites and downloading a few files.
 If you aren’t facing any issues with your internet, you figured out what the problem was.

 12. Slow Virtual Private Network (VPN)